"Animal Wellness & Preventive Care

 River Road Veterinary Hospital is a full-service, mixed-animal hospital committed to building lifelong relationships with our clients and helping their pets live long and healthy lives.
-Whether the patient is a dog, cat, horse, goat, pig, or rabbit, we treat them like they were our own.
-Our practice provides a welcoming and personalized atmosphere.
+Whether the patient is a dog, cat, horse, goat, pig, or rabbit, we treat animals as though they're our own.
+Our practice and veterinarians provide a welcoming and personalized atmosphere.
 Learn more about our wellness and preventive care services.

 Annual Wellness Visits

 We recommend your pet have a thorough physical examination every year.
 This is the Annual Wellness Exam, and we believe it is the cornerstone to our relationship with you and your pet.
 When we know you and your pets, we can better personalize and customize our recommendations for their optimal health.
 We will discuss behavior, dental health, aging/geriatrics, parasite preventatives, nutrition, and any concern you may have about your pet’s health.
 At this visit, we will give any necessary immunizations and check the stool for intestinal parasites.
 For dogs, we will also test for heartworms in order to prescribe the appropriate heartworm preventative.
 Cats that go outside may be tested for Feline Leukemia Virus and Feline Immunodeficiency Virus, and both indoor and outdoor cats will be prescribed flea and heartworm preventative as needed.
 Pot-bellied pigs need annual to semi-annual hoof and tusk trims as well as fecal parasite checks.